Assassination of William McKinley: Aftermath

 In addition to the damage done by the bullet, the autopsy also found that the president was suffering from cardiomyopathy (fatty degeneration of the heart muscle).
 This would have weakened his heart and made him less able to recover from such an injury, and was thought to be related to his overweight frame and lack of exercise.
 Modern scholars generally believe that McKinley died of pancreatic necrosis, a condition that is difficult to treat today and would have been completely impossible for the doctors of his time.

 Czolgosz went on trial for the murder of McKinley in state court in Buffalo on September 23, 1901, nine days after the president died.
 Prosecution testimony took two days and consisted principally of the doctors who treated McKinley and various eyewitnesses to the shooting.
 Defense attorney Loran L. Lewis and his co-counsel called no witnesses, which Lewis in his closing argument attributed to Czolgosz's refusal to cooperate with them.
 In his 27-minute address to the jury, Lewis took pains to praise President McKinley; Miller notes that the closing argument was more calculated to defend the attorney's "place in the community, rather than an effort to spare his client the electric chair".
-After a bare half-hour of deliberations (which a jury member later remarked would have actually been sooner, if not examining the evidence), the jury convicted Czolgosz; he was subsequently sentenced to death and executed by electric chair on October 29, 1901.
+After a bare half-hour of deliberations (which a jury member later remarked would have actually been shorter, if not for examining the evidence), the jury convicted Czolgosz.
+He was subsequently sentenced to death and executed by electric chair on October 29, 1901.
 Acid was placed in the casket to dissolve his body, before burial in the prison graveyard.

 After McKinley's murder, newspaper editorials across the country heavily criticized the lack of protection afforded to American presidents.
-Though it still lacked any legislative mandate, by 1902, the Secret Service (a unit of the Treasury) was protecting President Theodore Roosevelt full-time.
+Though it still lacked any legislative mandate, by 1902, the Secret Service, a unit of the Treasury Department, was protecting President Theodore Roosevelt full-time.
 This did not settle the debate.
 Some in Congress recommended the United States Army be charged with protecting the president.
 In 1906, Congress passed legislation officially designating the Secret Service as the agency in charge of presidential security.